grpc/grpc-swift/Sources/GRPCCore/Documentation.docc/Articles/Public-API.md

 The gRPC Swift project uses [Semantic Versioning 2.0.0][0] which requires projects to declare their public API.
-This document describes what is and isn't part of the public API; commitments the maintainers make relating to the API;
-and guidelines for users.
+This document describes what is and isn't part of the public API; commitments the maintainers make relating to the API, and guidelines for users.

-For clarity the project is comprised of the following Swift packages:
+For clarity, the project is comprised of the following Swift packages:

 - [grpc/grpc-swift][1],
 - [grpc/grpc-swift-nio-transport][2],